GraphXCOVID: Explainable Deep Graph Diffusion Pseudo-Labelling for Identifying COVID-19 on Chest X-rays: Experimental Results

 \subsection{Results \& Discussion}

 We begin by evaluating the different methods on the official COVIDx partition.
 As a baseline comparison, we consider six supervised techniques: VGG-16~\cite{Simonyan15}, ResNet-18 and ResNet-50~\cite{he2016deep}, InceptionV3~\cite{szegedy2016rethinking}, DenseNet-121~\cite{densenet2016} and COVID-Net~\cite{covidnet}.
 To the best of our knowledge, there exists no semi-supervised technique dedicated to COVID-19 identification that we can compare.
-Hence, for the sake of fairness, we also adapted one semi-supervised technique, Pseudo-Labelling~\cite{lee2013pseudo}, that has a philosophy close to ours.
+Hence, for the sake of fairness, we also adapted one semi-supervised technique, Pseudo-Labelling~\cite{lee2013pseudo}, that has a philosophy close to ours but builds on different principles including a minimum entropy criterion.
 The supervised methods use the full training set, whereas the SSL techniques only consider 30\% of the labelled set.

 We provide a detailed quantitative analysis to understand the performance of the different techniques.
 The per class metrics across the official data partition are thus reported in Table \ref{table:comparisonOfficialPartition2}.
 Concerning positive predictive values, we observe that our GraphXCOVID approach performs the best for healthy and pneumonia classes and it readily competes with COVID-Net in the COVID-19 class.
 Due to design limitations, VGG-16 performed the worst, whereas ResNet-50 presents performances closer to GraphXCOVID thanks to its residual architecture.
 We also observe that excepting for the COVID-19 class, InceptionV3 and DenseNet-121 both sightly outperform ResNet-50.
 In order to show the robustness of our technique, we also considered the full COVIDx dataset, a scenario closer to a real medical setting.
 We compared our method with the supervised approach of COVID-Net, the second better method on the official partition.
 As reported in Table \ref{table:comparisonFullPartition}, GraphXCOVID here performs better for all classes and all considered metrics, while only using 30\% of the labelled set.